KrisGitHubAcc/Blender-Bulk-Render/README.md

 ---What it does---
 It renders.
 You can render a single file or multiple.

----What it does---
-It renders.
-You can render a single file or multiple.

 Jesus bless have a nice day, bye <3!